UjjawalTyagi22/RIVA-chatbot/Riva-main/README.md

-This is a great, comprehensive `README` file for your RIVA project.
-I have removed the emojis and updated the project structure directory to maintain consistency with the new name, giving it a more formal and professional tone suitable for a project repository.

-***

-# RIVA - AI Voice Assistant

 **RIVA** is an intelligent voice-powered AI assistant built for the **NextGen Supercomputing Club** at KIET Group of Institutions.
 It combines cutting-edge AI technology with an immersive 3D audio visualization experience.

 ## Features